Kalat, Balochistan: Kalat Kali Temple

-There is a Hindu temple devoted to Kali.
+Kalat Kali Temple is a Hindu temple devoted to Kali.
 On 21 December 2010, the 82 year old chief-priest was abducted in what was reported as part of increasingly routine targeting of minority Hindus in the province.
 The Kali Temple of Kalat is located at the foot of the ancient city fort of Kalat state.
 This temple was built before the arrival of Islam in South Asia.

-"At that time, the temple was known as Kalat-i-Seba (after a legendary Hindu king) and Kalat-i Nikari (after the Brahui-speaking Baloch Nikari tribe).
-The Nikaris are generally recognized as the oldest branch of the indigenous Brahuis."
+"At that time, the temple was known as Kalat-i-Seba (after a legendary Hindu king) and Kalat-i Nichari (after the Brahui-speaking Baloch Nichari tribe).
+The Nicharis are generally recognized as the oldest branch of the indigenous Brahuis."